 Before you roll your eyes too hard, hear me out.
 Whether you are the romantic type or not I urge you to consider love as the foundation for all that you do.
 Love is the currency of life, it is the ultimate motivator, the presence or lack there of will make people do extraordinary things.
 You will reach a point in your life where someone will do something for you that you don’t deserve, but you need.
 It is your responsibility to return the favor.
 This responsibility is given to every single one of us, young old, rich, poor, parents, childless, it does not matter.

 You need to love what you do, you need to love people, you need to love yourself, and you need to let others love you.
-You need to understand that while love is all encompassing, everyone shows their love in different ways.
+You need to understand that while love is all encompassing, everyone shows love in different ways.

 2. Master money